 I know we won’t have a white Christmas, since there is no snow in Brazil (Northern of Brazil), but you know what?!
 It’s not even important because what matters most on Christmas is to be around people that we love, right?
 Although I enjoy spending Christmas in Canada with my in-laws, it has been three years that I don’t spend Christmas with my family.
 So, I’m beyond excited to finally get the chance to spend my favorite holiday of the year with them again.

 Now, let’s stop talking about my vacation and talk about food already, please!
 Yes, sure I’m very excited about today’s recipe.
 When I saw this recipe on the blog Whole Some Yum, I said to myself “I have to try this recipe right now”.
 And that’s exactly what I did!
 I thought it was going to be good because everything with almond flour is delicious, but I didn’t think it was going to be THAT GOOD!
 I think I ate almost 10 cookies at one sitting.
 I’m not even kidding!
 Crazyyyy!
 My son also loves them too.
+They were so good, I made this Sugar-free Nutella Thumbprint Cookies afterward.

 It’s very easy to make, especially if you already have made your cranberry sauce/jam.
 I used my cranberry sauce leftover from Thanksgiving.
 But if you don’t have it, you can easily buy a cranberry jam jar everywhere.